 - Focus Areas: Some programs emphasize specific domains like STEM, arts, leadership, or creative thinking.

-Goals of Gifted and Talented Programs
+Goals of GT Programs

 - Develop critical thinking, problem-solving, and creativity skills.